nridwan/elysian-realm/README.md

 1. **PostgreSQL Database** - For data persistence
 2. **Jaeger** - For distributed tracing and monitoring
 3. **Backend API** - ElysiaJS application with optimized Docker image
-4. **Frontend** - React application served by Nginx with optimized Docker image
+4. **Frontend** - SvelteKit application served by Nginx with optimized Docker image

 The production Docker images are optimized for size and security:
 - Both backend and frontend use Bun for building and running the applications